Robert Vaughn: Personal life

 Vaughn married actress Linda Staab in 1974.
-They appeared together in a 1973 episode of The Protectors, called "It Could Be Practically Anywhere on the Island".
+They had appeared together in a 1973 episode of The Protectors, called "It Could Be Practically Anywhere on the Island".
 They adopted two children, Cassidy (born 1976) and Caitlin (born 1981).
 They resided in Ridgefield, Connecticut.

 For many years, it was believed Vaughn was the biological father of English film director and producer Matthew Vaughn, born when the actor was in a relationship with early 1970s socialite Kathy Ceaton.
 However, a paternity investigation identified the father as George de Vere Drummond, an English aristocrat and godson of King George VI.
 Early in Matthew's life, when all believed Vaughn was the father, he asked for "his" child's surname to be Vaughn, which Matthew continues to use professionally, still seeing Vaughn as his social father, even if not biologically.

 Recordings

 In 1967 Vaughn released the MGM Records spoken word album Readings From Hamlet, which featured him performing seven excerpts from Shakespeare's Hamlet accompanied with incidental music.
 The MGM Records E/SE-4488 lp was released in both mono and stereo formats.